 Who Are The Middle Class In The Philippines?

-In the Philippines, according to the most recent research done by National Statistical Coordination Board, only 3 out of 20 households belong to the middle class population, with two thirds of them residing in urban areas.
-The middle class plays within the gap between the poor and the rich, and basing on these numbers, that line seems to be a lot thinner than what many of us perceived.
+In the Philippines, according to the most recent research done by National Statistical Coordination Board (now known as the Philippine Statistics Authority), only 3 out of 20 households belong to the middle-class population, with two-thirds of them residing in urban areas.
+The middle class plays within the gap between the poor and the rich, and based on these numbers, that line seems to be a lot thinner than what many of us perceived.

-Defining who is rich and who isn’t can be straightforward to the laymen.
-However, defining who lingers in between these two contrasting classifications isn’t as easy.
+While defining who is rich and who isn’t can be straightforward to the laymen, defining who lingers in between these two contrasting classifications isn’t as easy.

 So, which category do you really belong to?

 Primarily, the overall household income is a determinant of an individual’s socioeconomic standing, especially in the Philippines where this classification is mostly associated with finances.
 According to the data from the Philippine Institute for Development Studies (PIDS), the income classes for an average household of five are as follows:

 Income classification Rich High income (but not rich) Upper middle income Middle middle income Lower middle income Low income (but not poor) Poor

 Another indicator that would factor in as a determinant of the socio-economic classification is the family expenditure – the ratio of the overall household expenses to the monthly income.
 For this one, we will be gleaning from the earlier Philippine Statistics Authority data where the classifications are grouped into three segments: the high income, middle income, and low-income groups, each representing the respective socio-economic classes.

 Food Rent/rental value of occupied dwelling units Transportation and communication Fuel, light and water Taxes Education Personal care and effects Others Total